Molecular Biology Lab Technician

 It's not always required, but licensure may be necessary for molecular biology technicians who work in medical or clinical laboratories.
 Licensure requirements vary by state and may vary by specialty.
 For complete information on licensing requirements, prospective lab technicians should contact their state's professional licensing board or department of health.

-- Obtain advanced certification.
-The American Society for Clinical Pathology offers the molecular biology technologist/scientist designation to individuals who have at least one year of lab experience and a bachelor's degree.
-Successful completion of an exam.
+The American Society for Clinical Pathology offers the molecular biology technologist/scientist designation to individuals who have at least one year of lab experience, a bachelor's degree, and successful completion of an exam.
 These certifications may create additional opportunities for career advancement and professional growth.

 Earning a bachelor's degree, obtaining a license, finding a job, and considering advanced certifications are steps to follow to make the most of a career as a molecular biology lab technician.